pitt500/OnlineStoreTCA/README.md

     }
 )
 ```
 With the help of pullback operators, the child reducers can work along with the parent domain to execute each action in order.

-We have to move the parent reducer at the end to run the child reducers first and then capture any side effect (note: this is not required in ReducerProtocol anymore).
+Be careful because we have to move the parent reducer at the end to run the child reducers first and then capture any [side effects](#side-effects) (note: this is not required in ReducerProtocol anymore).

 If you want to learn more about these operators, check out this [video](https://youtu.be/Zf2pFEa3uew).